Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Recent Performances

-- In last week's game against the Patriots, Diggs was targeted 13 times and racked up seven catches for 85 yards and scored one touchdown.
+- Diggs put together an 85-yard performance against the Patriots last week on seven catches while being targeted 13 times and scoring one touchdown.

-- Over his last three games, Diggs has caught 18 passes on 33 targets for 194 yards and two touchdowns, averaging 64.7 yards per game.
+- Over his last three games, Diggs has racked up 194 yards on 18 catches with two touchdowns, averaging 64.7 yards per game on 33 targets.

 Diggs' Buffalo Teammates